OxHainan/cloak-docs/docs/source/tee-blockchain-architecture/cloak-network.rst

 Multi-Party Transaction
 --------------------------

-In the Cloak Network, users' private transactions are divided into confidential transactions and Multi-Party transactions.
-The confidential transaction can be executed normally without multi-Party participation.
+In the Cloak Network, users' private transactions are divided into Confidential Transactions (CT) and Multi-Party Transactions (MPT).
+The former is the confidential transaction involving one participant.
+The latter involves multiple participants.
+MPT and CT have similar processing logic, but the difference is that MPT need to wait for other's transactions.

 The input format of the transaction is as follows: